Bathroom Renovation Guide for Toronto Homeowners — 2026

 Condo projects add another layer of complexity.
 Beyond city permits, you need formal approval from your condo board — which dictates working hours, elevator booking for material delivery, and coordination for shutting down shared water risers.
 Your contractor must carry WSIB certification and comprehensive liability insurance ($2M+) to meet most boards' requirements.
 Plan for 4–10 weeks of board approval time before construction can begin.

-Learn more about our condo renovation services.
+Learn more about our condo bathroom renovations.

 Waterproofing — The Non-Negotiable